 The Original Studios

 Over the life of the WTBS the studio layout and equipment installed in the regional bunkers varied considerably, as refits, space or bunker moves dictated a new installation.
-In one instance, equipment that had first seen service with the BBC in 1938 was still in use in the 1970s!
+In at least one instance, equipment that had first seen service with the BBC in 1938 was still in use forty years later!

 Simple but Effective